 Istanbul has a Mediterranean climate with dry and hot summers and mild and rainy winters.
 The best time to visit is during Autumn and Spring, since it can get really hot in July and August and you may find it disturbing.
 But you can’t preddict the weather.
 I was there in July and in the end of September and the weather was even better in September – there were less rainy days and the degrees were still high, around 25°C – 30°C.

 You should consider about visiting during the Ramadan.
 I would advise you to organise your trip before or after Ramadan.

 1. Visit top attractions

 Sultanahmet is home to the city’s most important attractions like Blue Mosque, Hagia Sophia, Topkapi Palace and Basilica Cistern.
 You should visit all of them, because the visit is not the same without seing them.
-You can visit these attractions in one day, but it is better if you spread them over two days or even more.
+One day will be enough, but it is better if you spread them over two days or even more.

 Here is a quick rundown of what you can visit:

 The former Greek Orthodox Christian cathedral, later an Ottoman imperial mosque and now a museum.
 Hagia Sophia was the world’s largest building and engineering marvel of its time.
 It’s considered the epitome of Byzantine architecture and is said to have changed the history of architecture.

 In the 15th century it served as the main residence of the Ottoman sultans.
 You shouldn’t miss the harem when you visit the palace.
 You’ll have to pay extra for visiting the harem but it is totally worth it.
 In my opinion, the harem is the most interesting part of Topkapi Palace.
 A visit to the palace gives a glimpse into lives of sultans.